TommyStarK/Hermes/README.md

 ## Usage

-Hermes is a header only library, there is nothing to build and to link with your program.
-You just need to include the `Hermes.hpp` header, to use the `library`.
+Hermes is a header only library, you just need to include the `Hermes.hpp` header, to use the `library`.

  - Download Hermes: